 We provide more than 60 health and social services to people who live in our community.
 We serve around 45,000 clients each year.
 Our more than 80 partnerships extend our services to make sure we can connect residents to the supports they need.

 Pinecrest-Queensway is deeply connected to the communities we serve.
 We pay particular attention to vulnerable groups including people living with low-income, seniors, those affected by mental illness and/or addictions, and newcomers to Canada.

 Where We Serve

-Our employees are in more than 60 locations, working directly with residents.
-Most programs are focused on the Pinecrest-Queensway area as well as South Nepean.
-Additionally, a number of services also reach out to residents across the City of Ottawa and the Champlain region.
+Pinecrest-Queensway Community Health Centre is located in Ottawa, Ontario, on the traditional unceded territory of the Algonquin Anishnaabeg people.
+Our employees work directly with residents in more than 60 locations.
+Most of our programs are focused on the Pinecrest-Queensway and South Nepean catchment areas but we have a number of services that reach out to residents across the City of Ottawa and Eastern Ontario.

 The Pinecrest-Queensway Community Health Centre strives to provide services to everyone in a welcoming and supportive environment, including those living with disabilities.